 Check your genetic data for rs185277566 (23andMe v4 only):

 Both cold exposure and lack of nutrients upregulate SIRT3 expression.
-This seems like a great free solution, but one that may not be as easy as just taking a supplemental capsule.
+This seems like a great, free solution… but perhaps not as easy as just taking a supplemental capsule.

 More to read: